 Senior biology students will hone their skills on this Stage 6 (Years 11-12) fieldwork study in Royal National Park.
 This biology excursion is designed to support Module 3 (adaptations) and Module 4 (population dynamics) of the syllabus.

-Senior students will hone their fieldwork skills in this Stage 6 (Years 11-12) geography excursion at Garie Beach.
-Located at the southern end of Royal National Park, Garie Beach offers students a complex site to study biophysical interactions.
+Senior students will hone their fieldwork skills in this Stage 6 (Years 11-12) geography excursion at Wattamolla.
+Located in Royal National Park, Wattamolla offers students a complex site to study biophysical interactions.

 This Stage 1 excursion in Royal National Park, southern Sydney, gives students first-hand experience exploring the living world.
 It aligns with the Science and Technology K-6 Syllabus.